Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Shoes

-Buy a good pair of hiking or trekking shoes.
-They should be comfortable with a good base.
-Buy shoes that are insulated.
+Buy a good pair of hiking or trekking shoes that are insulated.

 Thermals